paigeballard/Houston-Faux-Craigslist/README.md

 1. Agreed on Craigslist
 2. Researched layout and routes of Craigslist
 3. Divided up responsibilities
-4. Created database, Oauth abd routes
+4. Created database, Oauth and routes
 5. Started testing and debugging
 6. Meet frequently to discuss next steps and changes